Beecher's Handmade Cheese: Cheese and food manufacturing

-The cheese factory is housed in a small, glass-walled facility in Seattle's Pike Place Market, on Pike Place between Stewart Street and Pine Street.
+The cheese factory is housed in a small, glass-walled facility in Pike Place Market, on Pike Place between Stewart Street and Pine Street.
 The location includes a retail shop and a café that features cheese-based meals.
 Passers-by in the heavily touristed market can watch the cheese making process.
 Beecher's produces over 500000 lb of cheese annually.
 Their manufacturing facility now operates twenty-four hours a day to keep up with their demand.
 The New York facility is significantly larger than Seattle's and can produce over three tons of cheese a day.

 Sinko admits that the modern facility with large vats of cheese and milk processing would seem to contradict the word "Handmade" in the company name.
 According to him, all of the cheese is monitored, processed, and prepared by hand, but simply on a larger scale than most artisanal cheesemakers.
 Unlike most artisan cheeses, Beecher's is made largely with pasteurized milk.
 Dammeier believes that many people feel raw milk cheeses taste better due to renowned French cheeses, which were historically made of raw milk because the farms were unable to afford pasteurization.
 "I've probably tasted 150 different cheeses this year, and I'm convinced that raw milk doesn't create more flavor," he said, adding that his cheeses have a more consistent taste from not using raw milk.
 Nevertheless, Beecher's offers a raw milk version of their Flagship cheese.
 The cheeses they produce use no artificial ingredients or preservatives.
 Beecher's typically manufactures up to nine different varieties of cheeses each year, including a combination of their staple brands and various seasonal varieties.